Calm1403/Circle.c/README.md

 I'll happily accept commits to this project through pull requests if I find that they contribute something meaningful.
 If you commit optimisations or large scale change, a rough overview explaining your logic to the optimisation, or large scale change, while not strictly necessary, would be appreciated :)

+Compilation:

+Ensure that make is installed on your machine, and simply execute make in the directory.